toptal/chewy/README.md

 ### Rake tasks

-Inside Rails application some index mantaining rake tasks are defined.
+Inside the Rails application, some index-maintaining rake tasks are defined.

 ```bash
 rake chewy:reset # resets all the existing indexes, declared in app/chewy